Geraldo Perdomo Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.53 team ERA ranks 21st among all league pitching staffs.
+- The Phillies' 4.51 team ERA ranks 21st among all MLB pitching staffs.

-- Phillies pitchers combine to surrender 70 total home runs at a clip of 1.1 per game (to rank 11th in the league).
+- Phillies pitchers combine to rank 11th in baseball in home runs allowed (71 total, 1.1 per game).

+- The Phillies are sending Suarez (1-2) to the mound to make his seventh start of the season.
+He is 1-2 with a 4.70 ERA and 28 strikeouts in 30 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.